-Open to seniors who are meeting requirements for teacher certification for 12 grades in art, music, or physical education.
+Open to seniors who are meeting requirements for teacher certification for 12 grades in art, music, French, or Spanish.
 Includes seminar.
 (4 course units.)
-Prerequisites: Permission of instructor, recommendation of major department, admission to Teacher Education Program, 2.75 grade point average in major(s) and minor(s), 2.75 grade point average in professional education courses, an overall grade point average of 2.75, and approval of Teacher Education Advisory Board.
+Prerequisites: Permission of instructor, recommendation of major department, admission to Teacher Education program, 2.75 grade point average in major(s) and minor(s), 2.75 grade point average in professional education courses, an overall grade point average of 2.75, and approval of Teacher Education Advisory Board.